-- 1. Description of the surrounding environment; - 2.
-Building orientation; - 3.
-Locations of the clothes drying facilities; - 4.
-Methodology of study, including but not limited to the software tools used, assumptions, calculation methods and screenshots of input parameters; and - 5.
-Demonstration of the clothes drying facilities effectiveness by meeting one of the below requirements.
+- 1) Description of the surrounding environment; - 2) Building orientation; - 3) Locations of drying facilities; - Methodology of study not limited to the software tools used, assumptions, calculation methods and screenshots of input parameters; and - 5) Demonstration of the drying facilities effectiveness by meeting one of the below requirements.

-5.1.
-Sunlight
+5.1 Sunlight

-1 Hour, with 5-minute reporting interval, of direct solar exposure in winter solstice (冬至日)
+1 Hours, with 5-minute reporting interval, of direct solar exposure in winter solstice (冬至日)

-5.2.
-Wind
+5.2 Wind

-Minimum wind velocity of 0.5m/s under winter prevailing wind with the highest wind frequency should be used.
+Minimum wind velocity of 0.5m/s.
+Winter prevailing wind with the highest wind frequency should be used.

-The Computational Analysis Report should be endorsed by a locally qualified professional with 3 years of relevant experience in computational simulation.
-The Locally Qualified Professional shall attain at least one of the following local professional qualifications:
+The simulation report should be endorsed by a locally qualified professional with 3 years of relevant experience in computational simulation.